This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Before GlampLaunch (<2023)

-Born in 2000, Taylor’s story started long before pods.
+Born in 2000 in County Antrim, Northern Ireland, Taylor’s story started long before pods.
 The foundation was always independence, graft, and building something bigger.
 Here’s where it all began:

 Selection of sweets and drinks representing Taylor Glass’s first entrepreneurial venture selling snacks at school.